RedEnGineX/Minecraft-Maxbans-banlist/README.md

-bukkit-minecraft-maxbanslist
+#bukkit-minecraft-maxbanslist
 ============================

-BanList for maxbans plugin for Bukkit
+##BanList for maxbans plugin for Bukkit

-Created by TheJedras
+#Configuration

+Go to inc/db_settings.php
+In config setup database Maxbans is connected to
-You need to setup first DB in inc/db_settings.php
+You are ready to go!